-The compensation system in place since January 1, 2016 aligns the Managing Board’s compensation more closely than previously to the Company’s sustainable growth by means of setting relevant objectives in the field of long-term variable compensation.
-At the same time, sales, EBITDA before special items and trade net working capital are the target components of short-term variable compensation.
+The compensation system aligns the Managing Board’s compensation to the Company’s sustainable growth by means of setting relevant targets for long-term variable compensation.
+At the same time, sales, EBITDA before special items and trade net working capital in proportion to sales are the target components of short-term variable compensation.
 This is intended to ensure a better response to short-term developments.
-Also, during the design process, a great deal of importance was attached to the fact that above-average performance would be rewarded more comprehensively, but variable compensation would cease to be paid more quickly than before in the event of below-average performance.
+Also, during the design process, a great deal of importance was attached to the fact that above-average performance would be rewarded more comprehensively, but variable compensation would cease to be paid in the event of below-average performance.

-Since January 1, 2016, in addition to non-performance-related (fixed) compensation components, the compensation structure has provided for core performance-related (variable) compensation components in the form of a short-term incentive program (STI) and a long-term incentive program (LTI).
-In this regard, the average share of the fixed compensation components in the total target compensation amounts to 35%, while the average share of compensation from the STI and from the LTI come to 26% and 39% respectively, whereby a target achievement of 100% each is assumed for the information for the STI and the LTI
+In addition to non-performance-related (fixed) compensation components, the compensation structure has provided for core performance-related (variable) compensation components in the form of a short-term incentive program (STI) and a long-term incentive program (LTI).
+In this regard, the average share of the fixed compensation components in the total target compensation amounts to 37%, while the average share of compensation from the STI and from the LTI come to 24% and 39% respectively, whereby a target achievement of 100% each is assumed for the information for the STI and the LTI.

 Details on this topic may be found in the Compensation Report of our Annual Report 2018.